Pancrase: Changes in management

 On June 1, 2012, Pancrase announced that the promotion had been sold to Masakazu Sakai and his Smash organization, with Sakai taking over as the new president and his partner Yuji Shimada as the event producer of the promotion.
 As part of the reconstruction of Pancrase, the new owners intend to replace rings with cages, holding events to test the new format in 2013.

 Pancrase 257 on March 30, 2014, was the last event where Pancrase used a ring, and by Pancrase 258 on May 11, 2014, Pancrase adopted the decagon or the ten-sided cage of their American partners World Series of Fighting.

 Organizational change

 On March 9, 2022, the Smash Martial Arts Department Pancrase Business Headquarters will be reorganized and operated as the "Pancrase Executive Committee".

 In addition, the King of Pancrase Executive Committee will also be reorganized and operated as the "King of Pancrase Council".

 Rules

 Original rules

+Originally, Pancrase ran events with rules derived from shoot-style professional wrestling, which Pancrase referred to as "hybrid wrestling."
+Fighters fought without gloves in a professional wrestling-style ring and wore wrestling trunks and wrestling boots.
+The rules combined submission grappling with limited striking and incorporated elements from shoot wrestling such as rope escapes and point deductions.

 Aside from the traditional grappling rules (e.g., no biting, no eye-gouging) the rules were formerly as follows: